Genevieveok/moodtracker/README.md

 Press CTRL+C to quit
  * Restarting with stat
  * Debugger is active!
- * Debugger PIN: 603-926-568
+ ...
 ```

 It might also be possible to run application on top of Apache web server (mod_wsgi).
-I tested this out earlier before the application got complex.
+I tested this out much earlier in the development process.